a11ywatch/vscode-extension/README.md

 ## Todo

 - full fletched portable system usage of components from `a11ywatch-react-js`.
-- add sign out btn.
 - add configs for workflows without the webview.
-- add crawl multi site pages.
+- add option to connect to remote API via switch.
 - add [turbopack](https://turbo.build/pack).